Tsukiyonocm/Reading-List/README.md

 11. <b>The Fourth Turning</b> by William Strauss (10-28-24) - This was an interesting read for sure though I am not to sure how much I am able to believe.
 It seems to want to apply an overriding ideal across the entirety of a generation.
 Largely the book is looking forward into the time frame we currently find ourselves now, though we are likely at the end of the cycle now.
 We currently find ourselves in what the author calls the fourth turning.
 Previous fourth turnings include the times of World War 2, the Civil War, as well as the Revolutionary War.
 The book stats that at the end of this turning, this cycle, we should be heading into a golden age where humanity takes a bit of a leap forward.
 It remains to be seen, but was for sure interesting.
 There is a second book that delves into the fourth turning as things have turned out, not sure I will read it, but I might look a bit into it.

+12. <b>Irrationally Predictable</b> by Dan Ariely (11-14-24) - Overall this was a fairly fascinating read.
+Among th precepts its talking about is that you can predict the irrational choices that the human mind will make.
+For instance, one of the thought experiments they mentioned is this, say you are in a store that has a pen you have been planning to buy for 20 dollars.
+Across town though

 ### Fiction

 1. <b>Diabolique</b> by John Paul Fitch (12-16-23) - Ultimately I was not overly impressed with this book.
 This is basically a book of horror short stories with various themes.
 Most of the stories had some intriguing parts but overall fell flat to me.
 Some of the monsters seemed interesting in themselves, but as mentioned the rest of the story just fell apart for me personally cause I found it hard to follow the primary storyteller.
 Overall, don't regret reading it, but its not something I could recommend and would likely not read again.

 2. <b>The Memory Police</b> by Yoko Ogawa (1-13-24) - This was a surprise and I found it somewhat enjoyable though quite different then anything I have probably read before.
 The basic premise is that the main character and the people who live on this island (somewhere around Japan), live a perfectly normal every day existence.
 The largest difference is that every now and again things disappears.
 What this means is that, say while you are sleeping, as this always seems to happen overnight, picture frames disappear.
 When you wake up in the morning, something feels off about your head, you see these things on your dresser but have no idea what they are.
 Eventually you realize they were things to hold pictures in but have no idea what they are called.
 Then you are required to remove them all from your house and dispose of them and never have them again.
 This is enforce by a sort of Nazi like storm trooper type unit call Memory Police.
 All around a fun read.